The Best Vitamin C Supplement

 How we chose the best vitamin C supplement

 In our search for the best form of vitamin C, we began by ditching supplements that used artificial colors (ruling out several chewable tablets) or proprietary blends.
 Proprietary blends were a particular sticking point: The Food and Drug Administration (FDA) doesn’t require manufacturers to list how much of each ingredient they use in their proprietary blends, and that means you don’t know exactly what you’re swallowing.

 These supplements are required, however, to list the source of their vitamin C. So we cut any vitamin C supplements that break labeling laws.

 Next, we eliminated products that contained any of the ingredients below.
 These occupy a gray area — they’re probably OK to consume, but there are plenty of less-questionable alternatives:

-- Talc or Magnesium Silicate: Talc is used to dust molds during the manufacturing process and is completely harmless.
-There is some concern that talc can easily become contaminated with asbestos as it’s mined, however, so to be on the safe side, we cut any products that used it.
+Talc: Talc is used to dust molds during the manufacturing process and is completely harmless.
+However, there is some concern that talc can easily become contaminated with asbestos as it’s mined, so to be on the safe side, we cut any products that used it.

-We looked into rose hips, bioflavonoids, and timed-release capsules.
+Don't pay extra for rose hips, bioflavonoids, and timed-release capsules

 If you’ve spent time wandering the vitamin aisle, you might have noticed vitamin C supplements marketed with “extras” like rose hips, bioflavonoids, or timed-release formulas.
 These options supposedly increase vitamin C’s bioavailability (the amount absorbed by your body).
 And while none of them are harmful, they’re probably not worth paying extra for.